Dynamsoft/barcode-reader-javascript-samples/hello-world/angular/README.md

 ?
 Do you want to enable Server-Side Rendering (SSR) and Static Site Generation (SSG/Prerendering)?
 No
 ```

-On installation, you will be prompted to configure your project.\
-You can customize these options according to your preferences.\
-Below is the configuration used for this sample.

 ### **CD** to the root directory of the application and install necessary libraries

 ```cmd